 History of the Desautels Faculty of Management

 Management education began at McGill University in 1906.
 The department of Commerce was first established within the Faculty of Arts, offering commercial courses to train people as accountants, clerks, and the like.
 In 1912, the Commerce Program was named the School of Commerce, and the first B.Com. degrees were awarded by McGill in 1915.
 Five years later, McGill’s School of Commerce was founded, independent of the Faculty of Arts.
-In 1972, the Samuel Bronfman building, now home to the Desautels Faculty of Management, was opened at 1001 Sherbrooke Street West at the heart of downtown Montreal.
-A generous donation from the Bronfman family made the construction of the building possible.
-The Bronfman family is well known for their Seagram Company.
+In 1972, the Samuel Bronfman Building, now home to the Desautels Faculty of Management, was opened at 1001 Sherbrooke Street West in the heart of downtown Montreal.
+A generous donation from the Bronfman family, of Seagram Corporation fame, made the construction of the building possible.